SaGonz/Color-Extractor/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Color Extractor is a web app with the purpose of extracting an image's dominant color after upload.
+It's bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts